w3c/wot-cg/Tutorials/whatiswot/website/docs/json-tutorial/JSON.md

 # JSON

 We will now take a closer look at JSON since it is the most used payload format in the Web of Things, as well as the way Thing Descriptions are represented.
-So, let’s start with what is JSON.

 ## What is JSON?